At year end (31st March) 2016-17 Derby had 448 children in care; this was exactly the same as the previous year end.

 Rates per 10,000 under 18 population

-The comparator authority average has decreased for each of the past three years.
+The comparator authority average has increased for the first time in four years.

 Percentage of children in care who were adopted